cicarulez/discord-overlay/SUPPORT.md

 Where to get help
 -----------------
+- Language: Please use English for questions, issues, and discussions to help us triage effectively.
 - Questions: please use GitHub Discussions (Q&A) if enabled, or open an issue with the type "question".
 - Bug reports: open an issue using the Bug report template.
 - Feature requests: open an issue using the Feature request template.